evkx/evkx.github.io/content/models/volkswagen/id.7/id.7_gtx_tourer/_index.md

 ## Drivetrain

 Volkswagen ID.7 GTX Tourer features an all-wheel drive system powered by two motors, one on each axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension

 The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
 The standard suspension includes steel springs and hydraulic dampers.
 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 149 mm.